graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 After the dispute period, the Indexer retrieves its entitled funds (both collateral and payment) that remain after any slashing events.
 Of course, because the collateral and slashing provides adequate incentive for Indexers to meet the terms in step 3, step 7 will often consist of the Indexer withdrawing its full collateral and the consumer’s payment for indexing services.

 ### Step 8 — Continual Syncing and Payment
-Since subgraphs incur additional syncing and continual , the Indexers post the incremental sync gas and disk space required to fully sync the subgraph.
+Since subgraphs undergo continual syncing, the Indexers post the incremental sync gas and disk space required to fully sync the subgraph.
 After a dispute period and assuming no slashable events, the Indexer can withdraw additional funds as compensation for the additional syncing resources.

 ### Step 9 - Indexer Retrieves Remaining Funds
 Although a correctness warranty can be reclaimed at the end of a dispute period (e.g. whenever a PoI is submitted + fixed time,) the sync speed warranty can only be reclaimed at the end of the agreement.
 A PoI may be required periodically to checkpoint syncing, but submitting a PoI and collecting payment for the subgraph synced so far does not obviate the need for the sync speed warranty to continue for the subgraph yet to sync past that checkpoint.